 This is going to be a journey of continuous engagement, feedback, and improvement.
 That's why phase 1 starts with supporting teachers and schools.

 The sooner we can get to phase two, the better, because that's when educators will gain access to our S.P.A.R.K. coaching curriculum learning modules that correspond with each goal, group coaching sessions, and the S.P.A.R.K.
 Community at large so they have responsive, relevant tools/resources that meet their individual needs and support them where they’re at.

 We cannot do this work alone, and we need your support.

 - When you contribute financially to this movement, you’ll impact thousands of teachers, which therefore impact thousands of students in transformative ways.

-- When you offer to share your energy, time, and talents, you're helping us expand our movement and make progress on our goals at a faster rate.
+- When you offer to share your energy, time, and talents, (sharing this link and joining our instagram page) you're helping us expand our movement and make progress on our goals at a faster rate.

 - When you use your voice to help our cause and spread the word, you’re helping us reach more educators and ultimately have a positive impact on more students' lives.